Headache & Pain

 Speech therapy.
 Speech therapy offered by a speech language pathologist (SLP) involves training the person to alter voicing techniques.
 For instance, the speech therapist may point out that the patient is producing his or her voice with poor breath support or poor tongue placement in the mouth.
 Through exercises and practice, the patient can gain better insight into how to speak more efficiently and effectively.

-Unfortunately, this approach often produces incremental benefit for the typical SD patient since SD is a neurologic condition over which the patient has little or no control.
-While some have suggested that SD can be cured through speech therapy, few practitioners or patients have had this experience.
-Speech therapy is generally seen as a possibly helpful adjunct to other therapies such as botulinum toxin (BTX) injection and to help SD patients who have excess voice strain to “unload” some vocal muscle tension.
+Unfortunately, this approach often produces incremental benefit for the typical spasmodic dysphonia patient since spasmodic dysphonia is a neurologic condition over which the patient has little or no control.
+While some have suggested that spasmodic dysphonia can be cured through speech therapy, few practitioners or patients have had this experience.
+Speech therapy is generally seen as a possibly helpful adjunct to other therapies such as botulinum toxin (BTX) injection and to help patients with spasmodic dysphonia who have excess voice strain to “unload” some vocal muscle tension.

 Some people with spasmodic dysphonia benefit from the use of a voice amplifier for the phone or that of a self-contained microphone used in conjunction with any FM radio.

-Understanding what causes the SD patient's voice to be better or worse is an important step in managing symptoms of SD.
+Understanding what causes the spasmodic dysphonia patient's voice to be better or worse is an important step in managing symptoms of spasmodic dysphonia.